erich666/NormalTextureProcessor/README.md

 See the code in the SCRATCHPAD section of NormalTextureProcessor.cpp for a roundtrip test and other procedures.
 Basically, rgb -> xyz -> rgb should give the same rgb's (this code does).

+## Known Limitations

+If you have two files with the same name, e.g., wood.tga and wood.png, both will be read in but only one output wood.png file (arbitrarily from one of the two input files) will be produced.

 ## Resources

 Some resources I've found useful: